ideas-lab-nus/epwshiftr/README.md

 #> Morphing 'atmospheric pressure'...
 #> WARNING: Input does not contain any data of 'sea level pressure'.
 Skip.
 #> Morphing 'horizontal infrared radiation from the sky'...
-#> WARNING: Input does not contain any data of 'surface downwelling longware radiation'.
+#> WARNING: Input does not contain any data of 'surface downwelling longwave radiation'.
 Skip.
 #> Morphing 'global horizontal radiation'...
-#> WARNING: Input does not contain any data of 'surface downwelling shortware radiation'.
+#> WARNING: Input does not contain any data of 'surface downwelling shortwave radiation'.
 Skip.
 #> Morphing 'diffuse horizontal radiation'...
-#> WARNING: Input does not contain any data of 'surface downwelling shortware radiation'.
+#> WARNING: Input does not contain any data of 'surface downwelling shortwave radiation'.
 Skip.
 #> Morphing 'direct normal radiation'...
-#> WARNING: Input does not contain any data of 'surface downwelling shortware radiation'.
+#> WARNING: Input does not contain any data of 'surface downwelling shortwave radiation'.
 Skip.
 #> Morphing 'wind speed'...
 #> WARNING: Input does not contain any data of 'near-surface wind speed'.
 Skip.
 #> Morphing 'total sky cover'...